nadeeshanidayarathna/templates/README.md

 # Spider Ease
-- This project is a web scraping CLI application using Node.js and Puppeteer
+- This project is a web scraping CLI application using `Node.js` and `Puppeteer`
-- Scraper service (`scraper`) will scrape the given page via the scraper template available
+- The scraper service (`scraper`) will scrape the given page via the JS template available in the `lib` folder

 ## Installation
 All the required node modules have been installed in the project.
 Use the below command to import node packages